tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 {{path-challenge-reqs}} and {{path-response-reqs}} list the requirements for the initiator and responder roles, broken down per protocol phase.

-Please note that the presented algorithms are not designed to handle nested rebindings.
+Please note that the presented algorithms are not designed to handle nested rebindings, i.e. rebindings that may occur while a path is being validated following a previous rebinding.
 If this happens (which should rarely occur), the `path_response` message is dropped, the address validation times out, and the address will not be updated.
 A new path validation will start when new data is received.